The Waldo Tobler Distinguished Lecture in GIScience

 2023: Dr. Shaowen Wang, University of Illinois Urbana-Champaign; and Dr. Christopher Lippitt, University of New Mexico

-2022: Dr. Trisalyn Nelson, University of California, Santa Babara; and Dr. Clio Andris, Georgia Institute of Technology
+2022: Dr. Trisalyn Nelson, University of California, Santa Barbara; and Dr. Clio Andris, Georgia Institute of Technology

 2021: Dr. Robert Roth, University of Wisconsin, Madison; and Dr. Elizabeth Delmelle, University of North Carolina, Charlotte